CERC — Environmental Software and Services

 With climate change and rapid urbanisation, the influence of the built environment on local temperature and humidity levels is of increasing interest.
 Policy makers and planners must consider mitigation strategies for urban heat islands that develop during the summer months and make life uncomfortable for residents of cities worldwide.

-For many years, we have used our ADMS Temperature and Humidity model to investigate the impact of building properties on local temperatures.
-We can propose answers to questions such as:
+For tackling these problems, our consultants use our ADMS Temperature and Humidity model to investigate the impact of urban land use and morphology, and anthropogenic activities, on local temperatures and answer such questions as:

 • What is the impact on the local climate of converting this green space into housing (or vice versa)?